konradkar2/estore/README.md

-# estore
+# e-store

+## About
+This project is web API for an e-commerce video game shop

-# This project is migration of https://github.com/konradkar2/store to .NET.
+The project is migration of https://github.com/konradkar2/store to .NET

 Appsettings are kept in the repo as it is only educational project.